Analysis | The big recusal question at Ketanji Brown Jackson’s hearing

 As The Post’s story noted, there is precedent for Supreme Court justices recusing themselves from cases involving schools they are affiliated with or cases in which they have personal ties, and Jackson herself has done this as a lower-court judge.

-- In the 1990s, Clarence Thomas recused himself from a case involving Virginia Military Institute, because his son attended school there.
+- In the 1990s, Clarence Thomas recused himself from a case involving Virginia Military Institute because his son attended school there.

 - In 2020, Amy Coney Barrett committed to recusing herself from cases involving the University of Notre Dame as a party, since she had worked as a law professor there.